AlexToop/www-alextoop-com/src/static/markdown/cadence.md

 Some agile practises may focus on sprint related practises, others, a more Kanban continuous feed of work.
 These practises aim, in part, to reduce the feedback loop between an idea coming in and the feature being released to the intended audience.

-A cadence of change is your teams ability to go from desired to a released feature.
+A cadence of change is your teams ability to go from a desired to a released feature.
 This reflects well when changing requirements or bugs are triaged and found for your team to fix.
 Different products will often require different cadence of change, some needing to react quickly and others having more freedom for long term planning of features.

 ## Table of Contents
 * [Context matters](#context)